eric-p-hutchins/zig-webenc/README.md

 * BOM seen, in §7.1
 * BOM sniff, in §6.1
 * constructor()
   * constructor for TextDecoder, in §7.2
   * constructor for TextDecoderStream, in §7.5
   * constructor for TextEncoder, in §7.4
   * constructor for TextEncoderStream, in §7.6
 * constructor(label)
   * constructor for TextDecoder, in §7.2
   * constructor for TextDecoderStream, in §7.5
 * constructor(label, options)
   * constructor for TextDecoder, in §7.2
   * constructor for TextDecoderStream, in §7.5
-* continue, in §4.1
-* convert
-* dfn for from I/O queue, in §3
-* dfn for to I/O queue, in §3
 * convert code unit to scalar value, in §7.6
 * decode, in §6.1
 * decode(), in §7.2